Health & Wellness

 Pregnant women have to be especially careful since there are parasites that can cause complications to the baby.

 They should avoid cleaning up after their pets.
-Cat litter is a major source of parasites.
+Cat litter is a significant source of parasites.

 Basic Tip To Avoid Parasites: Avoid cleaning up after your pets